As a Conference Coordinator, Jamie Orth plans other people’s events every day. But she never could have planned for colon cancer at just 27 years old.

 She discovered instead that the answer was to stand up and fight it, drawing strength from her loved ones throughout.

 Born and raised in her beloved hometown of Wheeling, West Virginia, Jamie says she’ll never move away.
-But when she was diagnosed with Stage IV colon cancer, she asked the doctor, “If I was your daughter, what would
+But when she was diagnosed with Stage IV colon cancer, she asked the doctor, “If I was your daughter, what would you do?”

 The doctor said he would take his daughter to the Cleveland Clinic.
 A week later, in November 2014, Jamie was at the main campus in Cleveland getting prepped for surgery.